sai-sundar/agentic-dev-journal/src/content/journal/first-agent-experiment.md

 - Code review and refactor
 - Documentation
 - I also used planning mode and created this dev journal page.

+Another thing that I tried was adding a skill in the claude settings and checking if it was available in the browser mode.
+I created a skill called repo-cleanup and imported in the cababilities panel.

 ## What Didn't

 - There seemed to be some connection issues.